-Jim O’Neill Speaker Profile:
+Jim O’Neill Keynote Speaker

-Jim O’Neill stepped down from Government, having been Commercial Secretary to the Treasury from May 2015 until September 2016.
+He stepped down from Government, having been Commercial Secretary to the Treasury from May 2015 until September 2016.
 During that time, and since Spring 2014, Lord O’Neill had chaired a formal Review into AMR (antimicrobial resistance) reporting its final recommendations in May 2016, and contributed to high level agreement at the UN in September.
 Until October 2014, Jim chaired the Cities Growth Commission in the UK, when it provided its final recommendations, which formed the impetus for the government’s policy on devolution as well as the concept of the Northern Powerhouse.

 He is one of the founding trustees of the UK educational charity, SHINE, and following his move into government, he became their lifetime President.

 Jim has served on many educational foundation boards, as well as having served on the boards of a number of international organisations and think tanks.
 Jim served as a non-executive director of Manchester United before it returned to private ownership in 2005.
 He is the Honorary Chair of Economics at Manchester University.